 Dr. Brown joined Olivet's faculty as a full-time professor in 2009.
 He currently serves as the Chair for the Department of Mathematics and Computer Science and teaches calculus, linear algebra, abstract algebra and number theory.
 He also teaches in the university’s honors program.

 A native of Southern California, he met his wife Jody, a New Englander, during his time in graduate school.
-Together, they have three sons, Owen, Evan, and Callen; and their daughter, Islyn.
-For relaxation, he likes watching football, kayaking, playing guitar and listening to Bob Dylan.
+Together, they have three sons, Owen, Evan, and Callen; and a daughter, Islyn.
+For relaxation, he likes watching football, gardening, playing guitar and listening to Bob Dylan.

 If you're a baseball fan, you might recognize his voice, too.
-He's the announcer for Tiger baseball at ONU.
+He's the public address announcer for Tiger baseball at ONU.